 When most gastronomes think of Lyon, they think of Paul Bocuse.
 This time around I wanted to try the Tetedoie restaurant, run by the brilliant chef and President of the Maîtres Cuisiners de France, Christian Tetedoie.
 His menu, Découverte et Gourmandise, merits a post by itself but a glimpse of his sweet treats will hopefully give you an idea why I’d love to return.
 This sublime dessert, caramelised pastry with green apple compôte and Granny Smith sorbet was light enough to enjoy his surprise plate of mignardises to finish off the evening – all with the most spectacular views of Lyon.

 It was the cherry on the cake – or meringue on the macaron? – of the weekend.
-This coming weekend is Lyon’s annual festival, la Fête des Lumières (5-9 December – check out their fun video on this site).
+Soon it’s Lyon’s annual festival, la Fête des Lumières (5-9 December – check out their fun video on this site).
 Next year we’ll need to organise another trip and discover more of Lyon’s sweet side.
 What do you think?

 Disclaimer: All tastings and financial indulgences were purely my own.
 Ridiculous!